Prevent Blocked Drains Now: Know the Common Causes

 Blocked drains are a common problem that can cause a lot of inconvenience and frustration.
 They can lead to unpleasant odors, slow draining water, and even sewage backups.
 Understanding the common causes of blocked drains will help you prevent them in the first place.

 Blocked drains are caused by different reasons, and if not adequately addressed, can lead to costly repairs for your home or business.
-Here are five common causes of blocked drains and how to prevent them:
+These are the most common reasons for blocked drains, and how you can prevent them.

 1. Foreign objects

 Foreign objects such as food particles, hair, soap residue, and paper products can cause blocked drains.
-These substances stick to pipes and block water flow.
+These materials stick together inside pipes forming a blockage that prevents water flow.

 - Do not pour coffee grounds or leftover food into the sink

-- Install drain covers in sinks, bathtubs, and shower stalls to prevent hair from accumulating
+- To prevent hair accumulation, install drain covers in bathtubs, sinks, and shower stalls

 - Toilet paper should be used sparingly when flushing